jjbailey/sentinal/README.md

 ### Simple Log Monitor

 sentinal can monitor logs and process them when they reach a given size.
-In this example, sentinal runs logrotate on chattyapp.log once the log exceeds 5MiB in size:
+In this example, sentinal runs logrotate on chattyapp.log when the log exceeds 5MiB in size:

     [global]
     pidfile  = /run/chattyapp.pid